 - The load time for search results meet my needs.
 (True/False)

-- Do you trust the DAM to house important files?
+- Do you trust the DAM system to house important files?
 (Yes/No)

-- Do you ever find content that should not be in there?
+- Do you ever find content that shouldn't be in the system?
 (Yes, Sometimes, No)

-- Do trust external partners to use the DAM?
+- Do you trust external partners to use the DAM system?
 (Yes/No)

-- Are the assets in the DAM on-brand?
+- Are the assets in the DAM site on-brand?
 (Yes, Most, Some, No)

-- Do you find outdated assets in the DAM?
+- Do you find outdated assets in the DAM site?
 (Almost never, Sometimes, Almost always)

-- Are there duplicates in the DAM?
+- Are there duplicate assets in the DAM site?
 (Yes, A few, No)

 - Is the DAM system the first place you look for content?
 (Yes/No)